-U.S. SOD PROMOTION PROGRAM (2021)
+U.S. SOD PROMOTION PROGRAM (2022)

-New Jersey Farm Bureau should support the Turf Producers International (the trade association for turf grass farmers) in their efforts and application to USDA for the creation of the U.S. Sod Checkoff program.
+New Jersey Farm Bureau supports the Turf Producers International (the trade association for turf grass farmers) application to USDA for the creation of the U.S. Sod Checkoff program.
 As part of the nearly \$500 million greenhouse nursery and sod industry in NJ, having a checkoff program dedicated to research and promotional activities could further expand the industry in NJ.
+A referendum vote on a checkoff program is expected to happen in 2023.